JennyViannay/Checkpoint3_Node_2021/README.md

 **In this step, you will create an API that allows you to manage songs and albums using Node/Express**

-_Please please, don't forget to make atomic commits with explicit messages_ :pray:
+_Please, don't forget to make atomic commits with explicit messages_ :pray:

 Here is the database schema you need to create beforehand.
 You can use either SQL database you like (MySQL, SQLite, Postgresql), but cannot use noSQL (MongoDB for example).